 - Custom Color Match Powder Coating or Paint

 - Cost of Services: RimSpec states that in general, the shop can repair wheels for about $85 per wheel.
 However, the price will vary depending on the amount of damage and size of the wheel.
 Chrome finishes will cost extra, and you will need to contact RimSpec for an estimate.
 The following prices are for wheels that be straightened and have minor cosmetic damage.
 Custom paint is included, but chroming is extra.
 All of the following prices include back and forth shipping.
-For more information about service costs at RimSpec check here
+Check the website for more information about service costs at RimSpec.

 - 18” and Under Wheel: $164.99

 - 24” – 26” Wheel: $254.99